How to Apply

 Not sure if the Summer Music Festival is right for you?
 See what some former fellows and faculty have to say!

 Will be posted once applications close and the orchestra has been selected.

 The festival accepts applications for violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, timpani/percussion, and piano.
 We also offer a String Quartet Fellowship, for formed string quartets.
 Each member of the group needs to apply separately, but please include the name of the quartet on the application.
 Follow the "Apply Now" link in the navigation box on the left to find out more.

 Interested applicants should be advanced, pre-professional musicians.
-Accepted applicants will range in age from 16 years old (must be 16 by June 1, 2018) to students at the university, master's and doctoral levels.
-While most accepted students are pursuing a degree you do not have to be currently enrolled at a school to apply.
+Accepted applicants will range in age from 16 years old (must be 16 by June 1, 2019) to students at the university,

 Applicants must complete and submit an online application, application fee, audition video of posted excerpts (varies by instrument), and letter of recommendation to be considered.

 All accepted applicants attend on a full scholarship, valued at $2,700.
 The scholarship includes room, board, tuition and a number of extra-curricular activities such as field trips.
 A non-refundable application fee of $75* must accompany all applications and a $200 registration fee ($25 refundable) is required upon acceptance.
 Accepted fellows are responsible for their own transportation to and from the festival.